jazzband/django-oauth-toolkit/docs/tutorial/rest_framework_integration.rst

         )
     }

-Run `python manage.py syncdb`, login to admin and create some users and groups.
+Now run `python manage.py syncdb`, login to admin and create some users and groups.

 Step 3: Register an application
 -------------------------------